openforcefield/openforcefield.org/content/community/news/science-updates/2021-05-19-wagner-blog-post.md

 There’s also a more immediate reason for us to respect and promote specifications.
 OpenFF follows a [dependency-heavy development model](https://github.com/conda-forge/openff-toolkit-feedstock/blob/master/recipe/meta.yaml).
-Anyone who has installed our conda package knows that we stand on top of a “jenga tower” of dependencies.
+Anyone who has installed our conda package knows that we stand on the shoulders of giants in our field (though with ~100 conda pacakges pulled in, it can feel more like a ["jenga tower" of dependencies](https://xkcd.com/2347/)).
 When we outsource our internals to [AmberTools](https://ambermd.org/Installation.php), [RDKit](https://www.rdkit.org/), and [OpenEye](https://docs.eyesopen.com/toolkits/python/oechemtk/index.html), we are relying on those packages to provide reasonably stable on-disk representations and APIs.
 If we hope to establish a culture among our neighbors where we want that stability from upstream, it is by extension our responsibility to be good neighbors to everyone downstream.
 In the PR review priorities above, you’ll notice that “don’t be reverse-incompatible” is second only to “don’t violate a spec”.